 end

 Want to use it?
-You'll need Starling running somewhere.
-After that you can implement a producer in two lines of code:
+You will need Starling running somewhere.
+After that, a producer is just two lines of code:

 producer = SMQueue(:adapter => BarkingIguana::Messaging::SMQueue::StarlingAdapter, :queue => "some.queue.name")